kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 Easy doesn’t have to mean boring - there are tables to suit the tastes of a variety of nerds, from those in biotech ("(O)esophageal cancer in Ille-et-Vilaine, France", ```data(esoph)``` ) to the history of finance (“Daily Closing Prices of Major European Stock Indices, 1991-1998” ( ```data(EuStockMarkets)``` ).

-However, I personally have found that I usually need more context to get excited about studying, say, “Body Temperature Series of Two Beavers” ( ```data(beavers)``` ).
+However, I personally find that I need more context before I get jazzed about analyzing, say, “Body Temperature Series of Two Beavers” ( ```data(beavers)``` ).
 Plus, the datasets tend to be on the smaller side.
 However, if you just need something easy to load so you can get coding as soon as possible, these datasets are a great choice!

 Python users might have to do slightly more work, but they have several options:
 - [PyDataset](https://github.com/iamaziz/PyDataset) to access over 700 sample datasets.